orbitse/data-512-a2/README.md

   5. Start - Start-class article
   6. Stub - Stub-class article

 These quality scores are a sub-set of quality assessment categories developed by Wikipedia editors.
-For more information about the scores, see [here](https://en.wikipedia.org/wiki/Wikipedia:WikiProject_assessment#Grades).
+For more information about the scores, see [Project Assessment](https://en.wikipedia.org/wiki/Wikipedia:WikiProject_assessment#Grades).

 The ORES API documentation can be found [here](https://www.mediawiki.org/wiki/ORES) and the web API is [here](https://ores.wikimedia.org/v3/).
 The API requires a revision ID, which is the third column in the Wikipedia dataset ("last_edit"), and a model, which is "wp10".